 The Advancing Futures office is open to the public by appointment only.
-Students can schedule a meeting with their TAP Practitioner.
-The Advancing Futures team will also continue to support our students remotely.
+Students can schedule a meeting with their practitioner.
+The Advancing Futures team will also continue to support our students in person at institutions, in the community or remotely.

 Contact us to schedule a meeting or if you have any questions.

-After students apply for the program, they will be connected with a TAP Practitioner.
-TAP Practitioners review each application and support students through the approval process.
-Setting up student funding is just one part of their role; throughout the year, TAP Practitioners will connect with students at least once a month and can provide:
+After students apply for the program, they will be connected with a TAP Advancing Futures practitioner.
+Practitioners review each application and support students through the approval process.
+Setting up student funding is just one part of their role.
+Throughout the year, practitioners will connect with students at least once a month and can provide:

 - a friendly face (or ear, or keyboard) to listen to a student’s experiences